maxmoore14/AndroidInAppBilling/README.md

 ### USAGE

 With this version of the plugin and PhoneGap Build, you must do your own server-side validation as recommended by Google.
 Purchases are returned to javascript WITHOUT being verified.
-This allows you not to include and distribute your license key.
+This allows you NOT to include and distribute your license key.